jsalonen/yle-api/README.md

 	npm install --save yle-api

-Require and use the library:
+Require the library with your API keys as follows:

 	var yleApi = require('yle-api')({appId: '', appKey: '', decryptKey: ''});